 New Jersey Juvenile Sentencing Process

-Juvenile Defense Attorney with Offices in Bergen, Passaic, Morris, and Camden County NJ
+Juvenile Defense Attorney with Offices in Morris County and Passaic County NJ

 In New Jersey, the juvenile justice system is vastly different from the adult criminal justice system in its purpose, procedures, and foundational tenants.
 The abiding principle that guides the juvenile legal process is the “best interests of the child,” which must be considered during juvenile hearings, as well as sentencing if the juvenile is ultimately “adjudicated delinquent,” which is similar to a conviction for an adult.
 The juvenile system’s dedication to rehabilitation and reform whenever possible provides for a number of alternative sentencing options, ranging from community service to what is known as a deferred disposition.
 When you are a juvenile facing prosecution and/or sentencing in Hackensack, Freehold, Morristown, or elsewhere in New Jersey, it is imperative to have a knowledgeable legal advocate who can work to secure the most favorable outcome.

 Alissa Hascup is an accomplished juvenile defense attorney with extensive experience on both sides of New Jersey’s criminal justice system.
 Having served as a Municipal Prosecutor, Assistant County Prosecutor, and Special Deputy Attorney General, Ms. Hascup has a comprehensive understanding of the law, which she leverages every day to best defend her clients.
 Her vast experience allows her to successfully defend juveniles and young adults in Bergen County, Morris County, Hudson County, Union County, Passaic County, and throughout New Jersey.
-In fact, she was recently named among the Top 100 Criminal Trial Lawyers, by the National Trial Lawyers Association.
 To discuss your case or your child s case with Ms. Hascup today, contact her offices at 862-257-1200.
 She will be happy to answer your questions and consultations are always provided free of charge.